w3f/polkadot-validator-setup/GUIDE_ANSIBLE.md

-All required data is saved in a [Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html), which is placed under `/etc/ansible/hosts` and must only be configured once.
+All required data is saved in a [Ansible inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html), which by default is placed under `/etc/ansible/hosts` and must only be configured once.
-Most default values from the [SAMPLE FILE](ansible/inventory.sample) can be copied.
+Most values from the [SAMPLE FILE](ansible/inventory.sample) can be copied.
 Only a handful of entries must be adjusted.

+This guide assumes that the inventory is places locally in `ansible/inventory.yml`.

 For each node, the following information must be configured in the Ansible
 inventory: